 Aging Montana Ranchers and Farmers

 Over the past 30 years, the average age of farmers and ranchers has increased nearly 8 years.
 Currently, the average farmer or rancher in the United States is 60 years old.
-The average age of Montana ranchers and farmers is over 60 years old.
 This presents a tremendous dilemma for most Montana ranchers or farmers.
 As it becomes harder to keep up with the necessary tasks, older farmers and ranchers face a set of complicated decisions that they must consider.
 Venture West Ranches is here to help.
 See the following ideas to help you decide what to do with your farm or ranch in the years to come.

 As these individuals continue to grow older in the next 10-15 years, their health and physical ability will become an issue at some point.
 The majority of accidents occur to those under the age of 15 and over 65.
 This being said, the average farmer and rancher must avoid hazardous situations.
 Injuries may lead to jeopardizing the income needed to maintain operations around their ranch.
 The problem is many of their activities have an inherent risk of injury that goes along with the task.